-I. Introduction
+I. INTRODUCTION

 Over the last few decades several TCP congestion control algorithms were developed in order to optimise TCP's behaviour in certain situations.
-While TCP was traditionally used mainly for file transfers, more recently it is also becoming the protocol of choice for streaming applications, for example YouTube or Netflix [1], [2].
-Now there is even an ISO standard called Dynamic Adaptive Streaming over HTTP (DASH) [3].
+While TCP was traditionally used mainly for file transfers, more recently it is also becoming the protocol of choice for streaming applications, for example video streaming from YouTube and Netflix is TCP-based [1], [2] and there is an ISO standard for Dynamic Adaptive Streaming over HTTP (DASH) [3].
 However, the impact of different TCP congestion control algorithms on TCP-based streaming flows (within a mix of other typical traffic) is not well understood.
-Experiments in a controlled testbed allow to shed more light on this issue
+Experiments in a controlled testbed allow shedding more light on this issue.

-This report describes TEACUP (TCP Experiment Automation Controlled Using Python) version 0.6 - a software tool for running automated TCP experiments in a testbed.
-It updates the previous report that describes TEACUP version 0.4 [6].
-Based on a configuration file TEACUP can perform a series of experiments with different traffic mixes, different bottlenecks (such as bandwidths, queue mechanisms), different emulated network delay or loss, and different host settings (e.g. TCP congestion control algorithm).
+This report describes TEACUP (TCP Experiment Automation Controlled Using Python) version 0.8 - a software tool for running automated TCP experiments in a testbed.
+It updates the previous tech reports describing TEACUP version 0.4 and version 0.6.
+Based on a configuration file TEACUP can perform a series of experiments with different traffic mixes, different bottlenecks (such as bandwidths, queue mechanisms), different emulated network delays and/or loss rates, and different host settings (e.g. TCP congestion control algorithm).
 For each experiment TEACUP automatically collects relevant information that allows analysing TCP behaviour, such as tcpdump files, SIFTR [4] and Web10G [5] logs.
-The related technical report [7] describes the design and implementation of the testbed.
+The related technical report [6] describes the design and implementation of our testbed in which we use TEACUP.

 This report is organised as follows.
-Section II provides some background information on Fabric.
+Section II provides some background information.
 Section III describes the overall design of TEACUP.
 Section IV describes the configuration of TEACUP.
 Section V describes how to run experiments.
 Section VI describes how to analyse the data collected during experiments.
 Section VII describes utility functions that can be used for host maintenance.
 Section VIII outlines how to extend TEACUP.
 Section IX lists known issues.
 Section X concludes and outlines future work.